-In an acoustic shooter localization application [5] we have successfully used several flood-routing protocols to reconfigure the nodes of the network and to gather sensor readings, the time of muzzle blast and shock wave events.
+In an acoustic shooter localization application [5] we have successfully used several floodrouting protocols to reconfigure the nodes of the network and to gather sensor readings, the time of muzzle blast and shock wave events, from all nodes to a base station.
 Designing a routing protocol that can handle this load is especially challenging, since a large subset of nodes detects these acoustic events approximately at the same time and has to report back to the base station under real time constraints.
-The routing protocols that achieved the requirements of the acoustic shooter localization application were developed using the proposed directed flood-routing framework (DFRF).
+The routing protocols that achieved the requirements of the acoustic shooter localization application were developed using the proposed Directed Flood-Routing Framework (DFRF).